 People have different eating habits.
 We each prefer some foods over others and design our eating regime around those foods.
 Personally, I eat to protect my health.
 There are any number of things I would gobble up in a New York minute if my body would only let me.

 For example, I am gluten free.
 Not because it’s a trend, but because modern gluten creates side effects that keep me from doing things I want to do – like thinking clearly.
-As much as I would enjoy sitting and eating a stuffed crust pizza, I’d rather be able to connect my words the next day.
+As much as I would enjoy sitting down and eating a stuffed crust pizza, I’d rather be able to lift myself out of bed without having to hire a local crane company to help me the next day.